 - (A) Advance Payment.
 Advance payment, via the Treasury Department's Automated Standard Application for Payment (ASAP) system, is the preferred method of payment for grants and cooperative agreements with Non-Profits, universities and hospitals.
 Advance payment may be made only if the minimum standards in 2 CFR Part 200.305 are met.
 The GO may determine that payment by reimbursement is appropriate if special conditions are applicable to the award.
 This must be determined on a case-by-case basis. - (B) Cost Reimbursement.
 As specified in 2 CFR Part 910.354, cost reimbursement is the preferred method of payment for For-Profit organizations.
 Reimbursement is also used for Recipients of awards that are subject to Specific Conditions per 2 CFR 200.208 or if a Recipient request payment by reimbursement.
-If the awarding Office choices the reimbursement method, payment must be made within 30 calendar days after receipt of billing, unless the awarding/programmatic office deems the request to be improper.
+If the awarding office chooses the reimbursement method, payment must be made within 30 calendar days after receipt of Payment Request, unless the GO/TPO deems the request to be improper.

-2.5.6 Cost Sharing (SEPT 2020)
+2.5.8 Cost Sharing

 A Department-wide cost sharing requirement was established by Section 988 of the Energy Policy Act of 2005 (EPAct 05) for most research, development, demonstration, and commercial application activities initiated after the date of enactment of EPAct 05 (August 8, 2005).
 This requirement is also set forth at 2 CFR 910.130.

-The Secretary has been granted the authority to reduce or eliminate cost sharing requirements for applied research and development as necessary and appropriate.
+The Secretary (or designee) has been granted the authority to reduce or eliminate cost sharing requirements for applied research and development as necessary and appropriate.
 The Secretary may reduce, but not eliminate, cost sharing requirements for demonstration and commercial application activities as necessary and appropriate, taking into consideration any technological risk relating to the activity.
 Basic and fundamental research activities may be excluded from cost sharing requirements upon determination of an appropriate officer of DOE, generally an Under Secretary.
+The pre- or post-award file must include the documented determination when basic and fundamental research activities are excluded from cost sharing requirements.

 Specific programs may be subject to alternative cost sharing requirements as set forth in their authorizing statues.
-Contracting officers should consult with legal counsel regarding applicable cost sharing requirements.
+GOs should consult with legal counsel regarding applicable cost sharing requirements.